Energy Savings to Date

 In compliance with Provincial legislation the Sustainability Office has been measuring, reporting and offsetting campus greenhouse gas emissions since 2010.

-The table below provides a summary of campus greenhouse gas emissions, for buildings only, since the 2007 baseline year against campus growth and increases in student FTE.
+The table below provides a summary of the campus’ absolute greenhouse gas emissions, for buildings only, since the 2007 baseline year against campus growth and increases in student FTE.

 Campus GHG emissions have remained relatively stable as compared to growth in floor area and student FTE.
 The energy efficiency of new construction, the retro commissioning of existing facilities, and the implementation of a geo-exchange district energy system which provides aquifer ground-sourced heating are contributing factors.

-Environmental stewardship and cost reduction can be achieved by reducing campus energy and water demand and the production of carbon emissions and waste.
+Environmental stewardship and cost reduction can be achieved by reducing campus energy, water demand, and the production of carbon emissions and waste.
 These will become more important areas of focus with anticipated regional impacts of climate change; uncertain commodity pricing; and carbon offset liability costs associated with compliance with BC Provincial greenhouse gas emission reporting and offsetting legislation.

-Click here to learn more about our emergent Whole Systems Infrastructure Plan.
+Click here to learn more about UBC Okanagan’s Whole Systems Infrastructure Plan.